jnidzwetzki/bboxdb/docs/index.md

 In contrast to traditional key-value stores, BBoxDB can handle multi-dimensional data.
 The data is placed into an n-dimensional space and parts of the space are handled by different nodes.
 SSTables (string sorted tables) are used as data storage, which provides a fast read and write access.
 [Apache Zookeeper](https://zookeeper.apache.org/) is used to coordinate the whole system.

 Tools like a _graphical user interface_ (GUI) and a _command line interface_ (CLI) are available to work with the system.
-In addition, a [client](/bboxdb/doc/client.html) for the Java programming language is also available in the _maven central repository_.
+In addition, a [client](/bboxdb/doc/client.html) for the Java programming language is also available in the [maven central repository](https://search.maven.org/#search%7Cga%7C1%7Cbboxdb).